Fleet constraints

 Pod-level scheduling rules continue to work and stack on top of Fleet constraints.
 A pod’s selectors and affinities must fall within the Fleet’s constraints; if a pod requests an instance type, region, or cloud that the Fleet does not allow, the pod stays in Pending because no Fleet can satisfy it.

 When a cluster has multiple Fleets, the auto-provisioner only considers Fleets whose constraints are compatible with the pod’s scheduling rules.
-This makes it natural to run a cluster where, for example, one Fleet is constrained to AWS GPU instances for ML workloads and another Fleet is constrained to Hetzner Cloud for general-purpose services, and pods land on the right Fleet automatically based on their requests.
+This makes it natural to run a cluster where, for example, one Fleet is constrained to the g4dn GPU instance family for ML workloads and another Fleet is constrained to a general-purpose family for services, and pods land on the right Fleet automatically based on their requests.

 On this page